ctfdavis/use-next-query-params/README.md

             })
         },
         {
-            // Override the provider settings for the adapter
+            // Override some of the settings for the adapter for this particular hook
             mode: 'merge',
             onChange: (urlQuery, isTriggeredByUrl) => {
                 // Do something with the urlQuery